jhuix/showdowns/public/showdowns-features.md

 </div>
 ```

+!!! info
+    You should type name(info) or style name(simple) that the title will be automatically capitalized.

 - Changing the title

 By default, the title will equal the type qualifier in titlecase.
 However, it can be changed by adding a quoted string containing valid Markdown (including links, formatting, ...) after the type qualifier: